petaverse-cloud/pv-docs-site/docs/petority/get-to-know/intro.md

 ![home-step](/img/get-to-know/Exercise-Monitoring-and-Real-time-Heart-Rate-Tracking.jpg)

 ### [3.
 Track Your Pet's Physical Well-being](/docs/petority/features/health-monitoring)
-asily review your pet’s health data over a desired time frame.
+easily review your pet’s health data over a desired time frame.
 You can trace their exact path and activities, enabling you to understand their daily routines and behaviors better.📈🐕

 ![Health](/img/get-to-know/Comprehensive-Health-Insights.gif)